sayounan/ThermoMap/README.md

 ## Background
 ThermoMap is software built to continue the work of a previous year's design named Thermectrode.
 The intended use is to monitor the internal temperature of the brain during Radio Frequency (RF) ablation (burning/melting) procedures in the brain to treat Drug Resistant Epilepsy (DRE).
-The Thermectrode was a thermistor embedded Stereo-Electroencephalograph (sEEG) that could monitor brain temperature while also reading EEG data during neuro-ablation procedures.
+The Thermectrode was a thermistor embedded Stereo-Electroencephalography (sEEG) probe that could monitor brain temperature while also reading EEG data during neuro-ablation procedures.
 The Thermectrode fed the analog signal to an external circuit that filtered the signal and passed it onto a data acquisition device which then passed it onto a computer via USB protocol.
 This was then displayed as a graph along with a numerical temperature reading.